luanillust/luanillustrates/_posts/2017-12-07-Date-Day-at-Himeji.md

 	<img src="{{ baseurl }}/assets/luantics/P009/P009JPND0933.jpg" alt="group of friends posing cutely in peace sign"/>
 </div>

 Too short and sweet of a post?
-Go visit <a href="http://www.capturedbycarolyn.com/blog/2017/himejipsyche">Carolyn's po-</a> oh wait... there is none :laughing:
+Go visit <a href="http://www.capturedbycarolyn.com/blog/2017/himejipsyche">Carolyn's po-</a> oh wait... there is none :laughing:.
+Nah, it's <a href="http://www.capturedbycarolyn.com/blog/2017/japan-diary-usj-himeji">here</a> (scroll to the bottom).